-We must be consistent, I repeat.
-I refuse to interpret one part of the Prayer-book on one principle, and another part on another.
-The expressions to which I have been calling the Reader's attention are either abstract dogmatic declarations, or charitable assumptions and suppositions.
+We must be consistent I repeat, I refuse to interpret one part of the Prayer-book on one principle, and another part on another.
+The expressions to which I have been calling attention are either abstract dogmatic declarations, or charitable assumptions and suppositions.
 They cannot be both.
-And I now call upon those who hold all children to be invariably regenerated, because of strong expressions in the baptismal service, to carry out their principles honestly, fairly, fully, and consistently, if they can.
+And L now call upon those who hold all children to be invariably regenerated, because of strong expressions in the Baptismal Service, to carry out their principles honestly, fairly, fully, and consistently, if they can.

-If all children are actually regenerated in baptism, because the service says, "This child is regenerate," then by parity of reasoning it follows that all people who use the collect have faith, and a hearty desire to pray!-all women who are churched put their trust in the Lord!-all members of the Church who are buried are dear brethren, and we hope rest in Christ!-and all children who say the Catechism are sanctified by the Holy Ghost and are elect!
-Consistency demands it.
+If all children are actually regenerated in baptism, because the Service says, "This child is regenerate," then by parity of reasoning it follows that all people who use the Collect have faith, and a hearty desire to pray!-all women who are churched put their trust in the Lord!-all members of the Church who are buried are dear brethren, and we hope rest in Christ!-and all children who say the Catechism are sanctified by the Holy Ghost and are elect!-Consistency demands it.
 Fair interpretation of words demands it.
-There is not a jot of evidence to show that those are not really sanctified and elect who say the Catechism, if you once maintain that those are all actually regenerated over whom the words of the baptismal service have been used.
+There is not a jot of evidence to show that those are not really sanctified and elect who say the Catechism, if you once maintain that those are all actually "regenerated "over whom the words of the Baptismal Service have been used.

-But if I am to be told that the children who use the Catechism are not necessarily all elect and sanctified,-and that the people buried are not necessarily all resting in Christ,-and that the language in both cases is that of charitable supposition, then I reply, in common fairness let us be allowed to take the language of the baptismal service in the same sense.
-I see one uniform principle running through all the Prayer-book, through all the offices, through all the devotional formularies of the Church.
+But if I am to be told that the children who use the Catechism are not necessarily all elect and sanctified, and that the people buried are not necessarily all resting in Christ, and that, the language in both cases is that of charitable supposition, then I reply, in common fairness let us be allowed to take the language of the Baptismal Service in the same sense.-I see one uniform principle running through all the Prayer-book, through all the Offices, through all the devotional Formularies of the Church.
 That principle is the principle of charitable supposition.
-Following that principle, I can make good sense and good divinity of every service in the book.
-Without that principle I cannot.
+Following that principle, I can make good sense and good divinity of every Service in the book.
+Without that, principle I cannot.
 On that principle therefore I take my stand.
-If I say all baptized children are regenerate, because of certain words in the baptismal service, I contradict that principle.
-I believe our services were meant to be consistent one with another, and not contradictory.
+If I say all baptized children are really, literally, and actually "regenerate," because of certain words in the Baptismal Service, I contradict that principle.
+I believe our Service, were meant to be consistent one with another, and not contradictory.
 I therefore cannot say so.

 III.
-My next answer to those who say all baptized persons are regenerate, because of the baptismal service, is this,-that such a view would not agree with the thirty-nine Articles.
+My next answer to those who say all baptized persons are regenerate, because of the Baptismal Service, is this,-that such a view would not agree with the Thirty-nine Articles.